contra/got-resume/README.md

 If `options.length` is set, only that number of bytes will be fetched (i.e. file will be truncated).

-#### offset

-Number of bytes at start of resource to skip.
-Default `0`.

-NB Number of bytes to be streamed is `length - offset`. i.e. `length` is actually not length of response, but end of range.

-e.g. `{offset: 5, length: 10}` will stream 5 bytes.

 #### needLength

 Set to true if you require the length of the transfer to be retrieved at start of the transfer.
 Default: false